yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 ## New ACME Identifier Object Fields

-This document requests that IANA create the following new registry:
+This document requests that IANA create the following new registry under the Automated Certificate Management Environment (ACME) Protocol:

 * ACME Identifier Object Fields

+This registry is administered under a Specification Required policy
+{{RFC8126}}.

 The "ACME Identifier Object Fields" registry lists field names that are defined for use in the ACME identifier object.